MakinaHQ/makina-core/PERMISSIONS.md

 ### ChainRegistry

 - `INFRA_SETUP_ROLE` (roleId `1`)
-  - Can set mappings of EVM and WH chains IDs.
+  - Can set mappings of EVM and WH chain IDs.

 ### TokenRegistry